Art Kaleidoscope

 I ask your hand.
 1991.
 Tempera on canvas.
 Maria Isaeva reading a letter of proposal from Dostoevsky

-Then Albertina Fomchenko begins to visit the exhibition of Novokuznetsk artists.
-She didn’t see many portraits there, so the artist decides to choose the portrait genre.
+Then Albertina Fomchenko visited the exhibition of Novokuznetsk artists.
+She didn’t see many portraits there, so the artist decided to choose the portrait genre.
 The Museum offered Albertina a theme – “Portraits of writers from Dostoevsky to the present day”.
 In addition to paintings for the museum were painted three boxes based on works by Dostoevsky and some lacquer miniatures.

 Wedding of FM Dostoevsky and MD Isayeva in Kuznetsk.
 1991.
 Tempera on canvas